Malayan Communist Party: Post-1960 period

 In the mid 1960s the US State Department estimated the party membership to be approximately 2000.

 The Communist guerrilla force, with a strength of about 500, continued to subsist on either side of the Thailand border.
 Meanwhile, Chin Peng and other cadre in China had limited contact with the jungle bases.
 From 1969 they launched a radio station in Hunan called "Suara Revolusi Malaya" (Voice of the Malayan Revolution), broadcasting to supporters in Malaysia and Singapore.
 This was shut down in 1981 at the request of Deng Xiaoping.

 Also in 1969, in response to the intensification of the Vietnam War and the Cultural Revolution in China, the party stepped up armed struggle.
 In 1970, however, the bases in Thailand were convulsed by the trials and executions of supposed spies.

-Two breakaway factions formed which condemned the purge.
+Two breakaway factions, namely the Communist Party of Malaya/Marxist-Leninist and the Communist Party of Malaya/Revolutionary Faction, formed in opposition to the purges in the early 1970s.

 Chin Peng subsequently denied involvement and rehabilitated his accused comrades.
+In 1983, the two breakaway factions merged to form the short-lived Communist Party of Malaysia, which surrendered in 1987.

-In 1989, the CPM finally laid down its arms.
-On 2 December, at the town of Had Yai in Southern Thailand, Chin Peng, Rashid Maidin, and Abdullah C. D. met with representatives of the Malaysian and Thai governments.
+In 1989, the CPM itself finally laid down its arms.
+On 2 December, at the town of Hat Yai in Southern Thailand, Chin Peng, Rashid Maidin, and Abdullah CD met with representatives of the Malaysian and Thai governments.
 Separate peace agreements were signed between the CPM and both governments.